 Most spas will be placed on a patio, porch or deck.
-If none of these are an option for you, your hot tub can be put just about anywhere on a portable base.
+If none of these are an option for you, compacted gravel or other firm level ground is suitable.

 Acrylic is sleek, contemporary and durable.
 It can be molded into complex contoured shapes for comfortable, form-fitting seating in a large range of sizes.
 These spas are framed and wrapped with a synthetic or wood cabinet with the equipment contained within.

 Rotationally molded spas are constructed with the shell and cabinet as one piece, creating a very strong, durable spa with a no maintenance finish.

 For energy efficiency it is important to choose a roto-mold hot tub with a dedicated heater.
 Some roto-mold manufacturers cut corners by using pump heat-recovery systems rather than a heater.
 Heat recovery spas do not heat as rapidly, and are difficult to regulate temperature in.

 Vinyl hot tubs are an inexpensive option with limited features.
 There are two types of vinyl spa: the cheap inflatable and the soft-sided spa.